infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/ContactApi.md

 <a id="createcontactusingpost1"></a>
 # **CreateContactUsingPOST1**
-> Contact CreateContactUsingPOST1 (CreatePatchContactRequest? createPatchContactRequest = null)
+> Contact CreateContactUsingPOST1 (CreateUpdateContactRequest? createUpdateContactRequest = null)

 Create a Contact